letsencrypt/cp-cps/CPS.md

 ### 1.6.1 Definitions

 * ACME Protocol
-  * A protocol used for valiation, issuance, and management of certificates.
+  * A protocol used for validation, issuance, and management of certificates.
 The protocol is an open standard managed by the IETF.
 * Applicant
   * An entity applying for a certificate.
 * Baseline Requirements